KenKundert/assimilate/doc/monitoring.rst

 In addition, there are some shared settings available:

-*root*:
+*sentinel_root*:
-    The directory used as the root when converting relative paths given in *repositories* to absolute paths.
+    The directory used as the root when converting a relative path given in *sentinel_dir* to an absolute path.
 Must be an absolute path.
-If given it is combined with *repo* from the repository specification to form the path to the repository.
+If given it is combined with *sentinel_dir* from the repository specification to form the path to the repository.

 *max_age*:
     The default maximum age.
 It is used if a maximum age is not given for